-The civil aviation sector has been one of the fastest growing industries in India in the past 3 years.
+The civil aviation sector has been one of the fastest growing industries in India.
 India is currently considered the 3rd largest domestic civil aviation market in the world.
-The year on year growth in the international and the domestic passenger traffic increased to ~16.5% reaching a total of ~308.8 million individuals while the domestic passenger traffic increased at a rate of ~18.9%.
-Although the growth numbers are extremely positive, the sector has a large untapped potential with several growth opportunities because air transport continues to remain expensive in India.
-The FDI policy on Airports permits 100% FDI in Greenfield Projects and 74% FDI in Brownfield Projects under automatic route
+The year on year growth in the international and the domestic passenger traffic increased to 16.5% reaching a total of 308.8 million individuals, while the domestic passenger traffic increased at a rate of ~18.9%.
+Although the growth numbers are extremely positive, the sector has a large untapped potential with several growth opportunities, because air transport continues to remain expensive in India.
+The FDI policy on airports permits 100% FDI in Greenfield Projects and 74% FDI in Brownfield Projects under automatic route

-With the advent of the ‘Make in India’ initiative, the government is trying to localise production of aircrafts in India.
-Government owned enterprises are also trying to indigenously design and manufacture new regional jet aircrafts and helicopters for both defence and private sector.
-Earlier the focus was on assembling the aircraft in India but in the recent years there has been a shift from assembling the aircraft to manufacturing the components used in the aircrafts by way of acquisition of foreign technology or by foreign suppliers setting up manufacturing facilities in India.
+With the advent of the ‘Make in India’ initiative, the government is trying to localise the production of aircraft in India.
+Government-owned enterprises are also trying to indigenously design and manufacture new regional jet aircraft and helicopters for both defence and private sector.
+Earlier the focus was on assembling the aircraft in India but in the recent years, there has been a shift from assembling the aircraft to manufacturing the components used in the aircraft by way of acquisition of foreign technology or by foreign suppliers setting up manufacturing facilities in India.

 - India’s aviation industry is expected to witness ~USD 15.6 billion worth of investments in the next five years.

 - Indian aircraft Manufacture, Repair and Overhaul (MRO) service providers have been completely exempted from customs and countervailing duties